Academic Advisor, Full-Time Faculty (Main Campus)

 Community College of Philadelphia is an open-admission, associate-degree-granting institution which provides access to higher education for all who may benefit.
 Its programs of study in the liberal arts and sciences, career technologies, and basic academic skills provide a coherent foundation for college transfer, employment and lifelong learning.
 The College serves Philadelphia by preparing its students to be informed and concerned citizens, active participants in the cultural life of the city, and enabled to meet the changing needs of business, industry and the professions.
 To help address broad economic, cultural and political concerns in the city and beyond, the College draws together students from a wide range of ages and backgrounds and seeks to provide the programs and support they need to achieve their goals.

-• Provide extensive and proactive academic advising to a caseload of students utilizing both individual and group formats via in-person and virtual delivery systems.
+• Provide extensive and proactive academic advising to a caseload of Catto Scholars and other assigned students utilizing both individual and group formats via in-person and virtual delivery systems.

 • Review and interpretation of placement and other standardized test scores, courses prerequisites, explains development course sequencing and recommends appropriate courses for students intended plan of study.

 • Lead and facilitate New Student Registration Events for first-time college students.

 • Stay abreast of changing institutional information including admissions requirements, new programs, course changes, deadlines, important dates, costs, updates in college-wide initiatives, transfer requirements, and state and federal mandates.

 • Recommend appropriate courses and course load based upon students’ abilities, personal obligations and career goals.